Avenging Force: Plot

-Learning that the families are hiding out at Matt's ranch, Glastenbury orders Delaney, Wallace, and Lavall to attack the ranch, kill the Secret Service agents and Matt's grandfather, and set the ranch ablaze.
+Professor Elliott Glastenbury is the head of Glastenbury Industries and the leader of the Pentangle.
+Learning that the families are hiding out at Matt's ranch, Glastenbury orders Pentangle members Delaney, Wallace, and Lavall to attack the ranch, kill the Secret Service agents and Matt's grandfather, and set the ranch ablaze.
 Matt, Sarah, and Larry's wife all escape, and Larry goes back to rescue his youngest son but is shot in the process.
-As Matt saves them both, Larry asks Matt to protect his son and dies.
-Meanwhile, Pentangle finds Sarah and Larry's wife hiding outside, takes Sarah hostage, and executes Larry's wife.
+Larry asks Matt to protect his son and dies.
+Meanwhile, Sarah is taken hostage.

-Matt attempts to escape via the roof with Larry's son but is shot in the leg while he falls to the ground.
-The Pentangle gives Matt two weeks to agree to be hunted, or it will kill Sarah.
-Before leaving, it executes Larry's youngest son in front of an injured Matt.

-Two weeks later, Matt shows up to a Cajun bayou party at which the Pentangle members are guests.
-Matt finds Sarah about to be auctioned off by the brothel as a sex slave.
-He rescues her, which attracts the Pentangle's attention, but escapes into the swamps on foot.
+The Pentangle gives Matt two weeks to agree to be hunted, or they will kill Sarah.
+Two weeks later, Matt shows up at a Pentangle Cajun bayou party.
+Matt rescues Sarah and escapes into the swamps on foot.
 The Pentangle hunts him throughout the night, but one by one, Matt eliminates Lavall, Wallace, and Delaney until only Glastenbury remains.
-Ambushed by Glastenbury, Matt stabs him, which allows both men time to escape, with Matt taking Sarah to Brown for treatment and protection.
+Ambushed by Glastenbury, Matt stabs him, which allows both men time to escape.

 Matt then confronts Glastenbury at his mansion.
-Declining his offer to join the Pentangle, both duel with Glastenbury's collection of antique weaponry around them.
+They duel with Glastenbury's collection of antique weaponry.
 Glastenbury appears to have the upper hand, but Matt impales him on one of his own statues and kills him.
 Matt goes to the hospital to see Sarah, where Brown congratulates him on a job well done.
-Matt confronts him that only the Secret Service knew that the families were hiding out on Matt's ranch and so someone in the Service is connected to the Pentangle, which strongly implying that Brown is the unnamed fifth member of the Pentangle's membership.
-Matt vows to continue fighting the Pentangle and leaves.
+Matt confronts him that only the Secret Service knew that the families were hiding out on Matt's ranch, implying that Brown is the unnamed fifth member of the Pentangle.
+Matt vows to continue fighting the Pentangle.